 Sherrill Necessary’s work is simple with stylized designs.
 She prefers wood and fabrics, often in clear colors.
 She prefers to make things more than scenes.
 You can find more here.

 Diane Scott works in all media, but her favorites are embroidery, in particular French knot rugs, and paper clay, which she uses to make fanciful and realistic scenes.

 Joanne Snyder describes her interest in miniatures as a “hobby gone bad.”
 She displayed some of her own projects on her desk at the natural history museum where she volunteered.
 The curator was impressed and asked her if she would renovate some of their historical models.
 With her husband and his sister, they formed a business making models for many museums.
 Now she is back to building for herself, but each project still involves a story and research.

 Peggy Zorn thinks outside the (room) box.
-Her miniatures not only include a story and lots of detail, they also include a heavy dose of whimsey.
+Her award-winning miniatures not only include a story and lots of detail, they also include a heavy dose of whimsy.
 She is also an expert at electronics, adding light and sometimes sound.